CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_web_with_python.md

 AES, RSA, ECC, PGP

 #### What hashing methods do you know?
-Well-designed key stretching algorithms such as PBKDF2, bcrypt, and scrypt.
-DO NOT use for password hashing: Fast cryptographic hash functions such as MD5, SHA1, SHA256, SHA512, RipeMD, WHIRLPOOL, SHA3, etc.
+Well-designed key stretching algorithms such as PBKDF2, bcrypt, and scrypt. **DO NOT** use for password hashing: Fast cryptographic hash functions such as MD5, SHA1, SHA256, SHA512, RipeMD, WHIRLPOOL, SHA3, etc.

 #### How/where would you store sensitive data (like db password, API key, ...) of your application?
 For public and private authentication keys I would use environmental variables.
 An environment variable is a KEY=value pair which is set outside the program and stored on the local system where your code/app is being run and is accessible from within your code.
-The primary use case for environment variables is to limit the need to modify and re-release an application due to changes in configuration data.
 You can also avoid (accidentally) committing (exposing) your private keys, passwords or other sensitive details (by hard-coding in them in your script) to GitHub by storing them as environment variables.
 This way we can use our keys and tokens in our local environment and be safe from getting these sensitive data exposed to others on Github.

 ## Computer science